runxiyu/sjdb-src/README.md

 - Run `pack.py` after `daily.py`.
 This should generate a `sjdb-%s.html`
   file where `%s` is the next day.
 - Run `sendmail.py`.

+### Running automatically

+- `make` builds and sends tomorrow's bulletin
+- `make <YYYY-MM-DD>` builds and sends the bulletin for the specified day
+- Note that the build script only runs `weekly.py` if the target day is a Monday

 ## GitHub Mirror